RetroAchievements/api-kotlin/README.md

 <summary>GetConsoleIds</summary>
 <br>

-> A call to this endpoint will retrieve the complete list of all system ID and name pairs on the site.
+> A call to this function will retrieve the complete list of all system ID and name pairs on the site.

 **Available Parameters**